WishingWell13/cse15l-lab-reports/Week2LabReport.md

 ```

+At the begining of each server start, we create a new StringHandler that will help us with our requests.

 Here, we call the default path (without any queries) in our handleRequest method in our StringHandler class.
+This changes our URI to http://localhost:4000/.
 As we can see, we start out with an empty string.
-No fields change.
+No other fields change.
 <img width="496" alt="image" src="https://user-images.githubusercontent.com/54158686/215242978-1ea0ef91-6980-46db-976e-281c86d46adb.png">

 Next, we try adding the string "<string>" to the string list using the path /add-message.
 We can see that it is successfully appended.
+The URI field becomes http://localhost:4000/add-message?s=<string>.
 We call the same handleRequest method, but it goes to the else part of the if else statement.
 Relevant arguments include the s to denote that we are passing in a string, and the message after the equal sign which is what we add to the string.
 The myString field of my code is updated to contain the passed in string.
 <img width="362" alt="image" src="https://user-images.githubusercontent.com/54158686/215243233-0d8868b2-322d-4a22-af51-d59e9a14e1c5.png">

 We pass in hello again to test if we can add multiple strings in a row.
 We can!
+The URI field becomes http://localhost:4000/add-message?s=hello.
 The relevant inputs are as before, but with the input being "hello" instead of "<string>".
 <img width="331" alt="image" src="https://user-images.githubusercontent.com/54158686/215243319-c17d29e5-1217-4588-966c-c49a865e3810.png">

 ## Part 2
+This part focuses on learning how to debug our code.

 #### Failure inducing input:
 This test inputs an array of length three into the ArrayExamples.reverseInPlace function.
 The tester is below.
 ```